trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 it which can be formatted with the filesystem of the user's choice and will be individually accessible.
 Similar to SnapRAID but real-time.

+Compared with mergerfs, NonRAID adds kernel-level real-time parity while still allowing per-disk filesystems, whereas mergerfs focuses on pooling views and placement policies without parity.

 Given each device has its own filesystem like a traditional setup it can be used with mergerfs for those looking for a unified view.

+* **Better than mergerfs for:** real-time parity protection without traditional RAID striping behavior.
+* **Worse than mergerfs for:** users who want the simplest setup and do not need parity, since it adds operational complexity.

 ## ZFS